The Lectin-Free Diet

 Food B: sets off symptom Z

 Removing Food A may not cause symptom Z to go away since Food B is still setting off food sensitivity reactions.
-We go into more detail about these common foods that set off reactions below and you can always get our Lectin Foods Checklist.

 Here are just some of the symptoms that have been traced back to being set off by lectins via food sensitivity reactions.